Aluminum vs. Wood Pergola: Which Is Better for Florida Weather?

 Side-by-Side Comparison for South Florida

-Alumawood is a popular hybrid option that deserves special mention.
-It's an extruded aluminum product engineered to replicate the look and texture of wood grain — available in a range of wood-tone colors.
 Alumawood gives homeowners the warm, natural aesthetic they love about wood pergolas with the full durability, maintenance-free performance, and hurricane resistance of aluminum construction.
-It's a premium option that we offer at AB Aluminum & Screens for homeowners who want the best of both worlds.
+It's a premium option that we offer at AB Aluminum & Screens for homeowners who want both looks and longevity.

 Our Recommendation: Aluminum — and Here's Why

 After 15+ years of installing outdoor structures across South Florida, our recommendation is clear: for Miami-Dade, Broward, and Palm Beach homeowners, aluminum is the superior long-term choice in virtually every case.
-The combination of our tropical climate, hurricane season, coastal salt air, and the reality of long-term maintenance makes aluminum the most practical, durable, and cost-effective material for the region.

 If the natural wood aesthetic is important to you, Alumawood gives you that look without the compromise.
 If you prefer a modern, clean design, standard powder-coated aluminum delivers exceptional performance and versatility.
+And if you want full sun-and-rain control overhead, a motorized louvered roof system adds adjustable louvers to the same durable aluminum frame.

 Why Choose AB Aluminum & Screens for Your Pergola?